JetBrains/teamcity-google-agent/README.md

 ### Image Creation

 Before you can start using integration, you need to create a new cloud image.
-The TeamCity Build Agent [must be installed](https://confluence.jetbrains.com/display/TCDL/TeamCity+Integration+with+Cloud+Solutions#TeamCityIntegrationwithCloudSolutions-PreparingavirtualmachinewithaninstalledTeamCityagent) and set to start automatically.
+For that create a new cloud instance, install the [TeamCity Build Agent](https://confluence.jetbrains.com/display/TCDL/TeamCity+Integration+with+Cloud+Solutions#TeamCityIntegrationwithCloudSolutions-PreparingavirtualmachinewithaninstalledTeamCityagent) and set to start automatically.
 Also, you need to manually point the agent to the existing TeamCity server with the Google Cloud plugin installed to let the build agent download the plugins.

-> :grey_exclamation: If you plan to start agent as a Windows service under SYSTEM use `Automatic (Delayed Start)` startup type.

-Then you should [remove temporary files](https://confluence.jetbrains.com/display/TCD9/TeamCity+Integration+with+Cloud+Solutions#TeamCityIntegrationwithCloudSolutions-Capturinganimagefromavirtualmachine) and [create a new image](https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images) from the instance disk.
+Then you should [remove temporary files](https://confluence.jetbrains.com/display/TCDL/TeamCity+Integration+with+Cloud+Solutions#TeamCityIntegrationwithCloudSolutions-Capturinganimagefromavirtualmachine) and [create a new image](https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images) from the instance disk.

 ## License